August 1st marks the start of World Breastfeeding Week (WBW) and 21 years of raising support for breastfeeding parents everywhere.

 3. Feed your baby

-Not one for a brelfie?
-No problem!
-Why not take this week to reflect on your feeding experience, and remind yourself that you’re doing an amazing job.
-We’re proud of you.
+Take this week to reflect inwards on your feeding experience and remind yourself that you’re doing an amazing job.

-4. Share your experiences
+5. Share your experiences

-Sharing your experiences with other women can not only make you feel less alone, but help those struggling in their journey. 🎙
+Sharing your experiences with other women not only makes you feel less alone but can help others struggling in their journey. 🎙

 Help normalize breastfeeding or the challenges you’ve faced by joining and posting in support groups on Peanut.

 And if you feel confident sharing it wider, spread the word on your social media.

 Women don’t always have access to the same support systems, but your journey could be the very thing that lets them see the options available to them.